 - Lacks patch management features.

-Avast Business is a comprehensive cybersecurity solution designed for small to medium-sized businesses.
-It offers multiple layers of protection against malware, viruses, spyware, ransomware and phishing attacks.
-With advanced threat detection capabilities, Avast Business provides password security for businesses that want to protect their employees’ passwords and ensure USB security and VPN protection.
+Avast Business antivirus combines antivirus capabilities with data protection, privacy, patch management, password protection and VPN to protect devices and servers.
+Built to fit small and mid-sized businesses, the solution also offers protection against malware, viruses, spyware, ransomware and phishing attacks.
+With advanced threat detection capabilities, Avast Business provides password security for businesses that want to protect their employees’ passwords and ensure USB security and unlimited VPN protection.

-Avast’s software also includes firewall, email protection and web protection — all providing businesses with an extra layer of security.
+Avast business security also includes identity protection and web protection — all of which provide businesses with an extra layer of security.
 Its easy-to-use management console allows businesses to manage their security across all devices from a single dashboard.

 - Essential Business Security: $148.36 per year for up to five devices.